courselabs/docker/labs/compose-limits/README.md

 The restart flag also starts containers when the Docker engine starts.
 You can restart Docker Desktop and your app will come back online, but it will be unavailable while Docker is starting.

-## Scaling for load
+## Running at scale

 You can increase reliability and the amount of load your apps can handle by running multiple containers:

-- [rng/v3.yml](/labs/compose-limits/rng/v3.yml) adds the `scale` setting to both services, so Compose will try to run 3 API containers and 2 web containers.
+- [rng/v3.yml](./rng/v3.yml) adds the `scale` setting to both services, so Compose will try to run 3 API containers and 2 web containers.

 Deploy the update and check the output from the CLI: